 What to pack for a cruise?
 I’m sharing with you my cruise packing list.
 Everything you can possibly bring to a cruise and what not to bring to a cruise.
 From what cruise attire to bring to the little things you need in your cruise stateroom to make it a more organize cabin.
-And hope you will find my cruise packing tips useful whether you’re a first time cruiser or a past cruiser.
+And hope you will find my cruise packing tips useful whether you’re a first-time cruiser or a past cruiser.

 disclosure: this post may contain affiliate links.

-- Proper Travel Documentation (ex. passport, visas)
+- Proper Travel Documentation (ex. passport or birth certificate, visas)

 - Important paperwork (tickets, insurance information)